-Tokyo is the ultimate metropolis, perfectly blending modern technology with beautifully serene backstreets and old temples.

-Today, take a tour by coach of this fascinating city, starting with a visit to the Asakusa district.
-Here you will be able to soak up the ambiance of Sensoji, Tokyo's oldest and most famous Buddhist temple and home to a five-storey pagoda as well as the iconic large red Kaminarimon Thunder Gate lantern.

-Go on to explore the Tokyo National Museum.
-After lunch, visit Meiji Jingu Shrine, a tranquil Shinto shrine set amongst a stretch of woodland before heading up to the observatory deck of the Tokyo Government Office Building for panoramic views of Tokyo and beyond.
+Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
+This morning, head to the vibrant Asakusa district and soak up the ambiance of Senso-ji, Tokyo's oldest Buddhist temple before exploring the Tokyo National Museum.
+Due to the limited coach parking, you may need to walk around 15 minutes on flat road.
+After lunch, visit Meiji Jingu Shrine, a tranquil Shinto shrine set amongst a stretch of woodland and then head up to the observatory deck of the Tokyo Government Office Building for panoramic views of Tokyo and beyond.
 You will be on your feet for 3-4 hours during your touring in Tokyo.